bryandam/SCCMdocs/sccm/osd/understand/task-sequence-steps.md

 The task sequence installs applications using this base variable name.
 The base variable name is for a set of task sequence variables defined for a collection or computer.
 These variables specify the applications that the task sequence installs for that collection or computer.
 Each variable name consists of its common base name plus a numerical suffix starting at 01.
 The value for each variable must contain the name of the application and nothing else.

-For the task sequence to install applications by using a dynamic variable list, enable the following setting on the **General** tab of the application **Properties**: **Allow this application to be installed from the Install Application task sequence action instead of deploying manually**.
+For the task sequence to install applications by using a dynamic variable list, enable the following setting on the **General** tab of the application **Properties**: **Allow this application to be installed from the Install Application task sequence action without being deployed**.

 > [!NOTE]
 > You can't install applications by using a dynamic variable list for stand-alone media deployments.